Honda

 Honda was the first Japanese automobile manufacturer to release a dedicated luxury brand, Acura, in March 1986.
-Aside from their core automobile and motorcycle businesses, Honda also manufactures garden equipment, marine engines, personal watercraft, power generators, and other products.
-Since 1986, Honda has been involved with artificial intelligence/robotics research and released their ASIMO robot in 2000.
-They have ventured into aerospace with the establishment of GE Honda Aero Engines in 2004 and the Honda HA-420 HondaJet, which began production in 2012.
-Honda has two joint-ventures in China: Dongfeng Honda and GAC Honda.
+Aside from its core automobile and motorcycle businesses, Honda also manufactures garden equipment, marine engines, personal watercraft, power generators, and other products.
+Since 1986, Honda has been involved with artificial intelligence/robotics research and released its ASIMO robot in 2000.
+It has ventured into aerospace with the establishment of GE Honda Aero Engines in 2004 and the Honda HA-420 HondaJet, which began production in 2012.
+Honda has four joint-ventures in China: Dongfeng Honda, GAC Honda, Wuyang Honda and Sundiro Honda.

 In 2013, Honda invested about 5.7% (US$6.8 billion) of its revenues into research and development.
 Also in 2013, Honda became the first Japanese automaker to be a net exporter from the United States, exporting 108,705 Honda and Acura models, while importing only 88,357.